 LICENSED DEVICE DESCRIPTION NOTES AND USAGE MiVB 1 (MiVoice Business) MiVB 1 is common to all end-customers, or is a unique unit not associated with a ULM.
 Licenses are manually provisioned.
-Usage Example: Common SIP or PRI trunk routing MiVBG 1 (MiVoice Border Gateway) MiVBG 1 is common to all end-customers, or is a unique unit not associated with a ULM.
+Usage Example: Common SIP or PRI trunk routing MiVBG 1 (MiVoice Border Gateway) MiVBG 1 is common to all end- customers, or is a unique unit not associated with a ULM.
 Licenses are manually provisioned.
 Example: Common SIP Trunk gateway to SIP Trunk SP ULM 1 ULM 1 is a Group ARID to identify a unified solution grouping.
 The ULM GARID number is not applied directly to an end device or application, This is a grouping construct, but not used directly on any applications.
 See additional notes below table.
 Example: Needed to include MiCollab and pool UCC licenses MiCollab 1 MiCollab 1 is the unified communications application package.
 The MiCollab includes a MiVoice Border Gateway, which must be clustered to any other MiVoice Border Gateways in the ULM in order to share licenses.
 MiCollab does not share licenses with MiVoice Business and the DLM, but is aware of the allocation.
 Example: UCC deployment OIG 1 Mitel Open Integration Gateway 1 provides application attachment to MiVoice Business and allows external CRM connections.
 Mitel Open Integration Gateway licenses are manually provisioned.
 Example: Used to provide MiVoice Integrated connections to external third-party suppliers such as Google and Salesforce, MiVB 2 (and DLM) MiVB 2 is grouped under the ULM and linked to the MiCollab 1.
 This unit is also the DLM for a wider number of MiVoice Business controllers.
+Example: The DLM allows license sharing between MiVoice Business controllers within the same MiVoice Business cluster.
+This is to allow Single Point User Provisioning from the MiCollab 1 unit.
 MiVB 3 MiVB 3 is a MiVoice Business unit linked to the MiVB 2 DLM unit.
 Example: A resilient MiVoice Business controller for MiVB 2, or an additional unit for more users and devices